Sadhana Shivdasani: Personal life

+Legacy

+Sadhana is regarded as one of the remarkable actors of Hindi cinema.
+In 2011, Rediff.com listed her as the eighth-greatest actress of all-time.
+In 2022, she was placed in Outlook India's "75 Best Bollywood Actresses" list.
+One of the highest paid actress of the 1960s, Sadhana appeared in Box Office India's "Top Actresses" list five times from 1962 to 1966 and topped twice (1965-1966).

 Fashion icon

 Sadhana introduced the fringe hairstyle in the Indian film industry in her first film Love in Simla.
-R.K.
-Nayyar, director of the film and her future husband, suggested the fringe style in order to make her forehead look narrower.
+R. K. Nayyar, director of the film and her future husband, suggested the fringe style in order to make her forehead look narrower.
 Sadhana says: "They tried to stick a strip near the hair-line, but it didn’t work out."
 Nayyar then suggested she go for the fringe style as was then sported by the Hollywood actress Audrey Hepburn.
 The fringe soon became popular and a fashion fad in the 1960s.

 The style was copied by girls in India and is still known by the same name.
 The look suited the role of naughty, pretty, glamorous Sonia that she played.
 But when Sadhana went on the shoot for Bimal Roy's Parakh, Roy was disappointed to see her modern look.
 She had to stick her fringe back in order to match the simple village girl she played here.
 In 1963, when she signed to play a role of a simple Muslim girl from Aligarh in Mere Mehboob, Sadhana undid her famous "Sadhana cut" to fit the bill.
 She had centre-parted her hair and wore it in a plait, which was immediately discarded by the director H.S.
 Rawail.
 He said that the audience wanted to see her signature "Sadhana cut" and demanded it.
 Many years later, the Bollywood actress Deepika Padukone sported the same fringe in her films Om Shanti Om (2007) and Chandni Chowk To China (2009).

 Sadhana is also credited with bringing into fashion the tight churidar-kurta.
 She went with this concept of gracefully changing the traditional loose salwar kameez to her director Yash Chopra for the 1965 film Waqt.
 Chopra felt insecure and thought that it would not be accepted.
 But Sadhana, with the help of her fashion designer Bhanu Athaiya showed him a sample, which he liked.
 The trend lasted well into the 1970s and can be seen, adopted by many actresses.

 In a song sequence of "Phir Milenge Chalte Chalte" for Rab Ne Bana Di Jodi (2008), actress Bipasha Basu dressed herself in a white churidar-kurta and also frolicked with the famous fringe as a tribute to Sadhana.
 In 2014, Sadhana made a rare public appearance walking the ramp in a pink sari at a fashion show to support the cause for cancer and AIDS patients.
 She was escorted by her relative, actor Ranbir Kapoor.